This post may contain affiliate links. Please see my disclosure policy for details.

 I was a solo female traveller in Egypt and found that all the Uber drivers I had were lovely.

-They offered me tissues, fed me sweets, offered me water, would shut the windows, actually turn on the A/C so I didn’t have the breathe in pollution and would let me choose music.
+They offered me tissues, fed me, sweets, offered me water, would shut the windows, actually turn on the A/C so I didn’t have to breathe in pollution, and would let me choose music.

 I found it was a much nicer experience than when I chose a normal taxi.

-What I also loved is there was a lot of bad ass female Uber drivers in Cairo and, although I couldn’t choose a woman driver via the app, I always felt more assured in that cab.
+What I also loved is there were a lot of female Uber drivers in Cairo and, although I couldn’t choose a woman driver via the app, I always felt more assured in that cab.

 Tips on safety with Uber in Egypt